ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 - Lightning: `LightningDataModule <https://lightning.ai/docs/pytorch/stable/data/datamodule.html>`
 - HuggingFace: `HuggingFace Dataset <https://huggingface.co/docs/datasets/index>`

-You can continue to use the above utilities in Ray Train, but be sure to put the dataset initialization logic in ``train_loop_per_worker``.
+You can continue to use the above utilities in Ray Train, but be sure to put the dataset initialization logic in the training function per worker.

 .. warning::

-    We do not recommend passing datasets through ``train_loop_config`` or global variables, as it will serialize your dataset objects on the head node and send it to remote workers via object store.
-This is inefficient for large dataset transfer and may also cause serialization or ``FileNotFound`` errors.
+    We do not recommend passing framework-specifc datasets via ``train_loop_config`` or global variables, as it will serialize your dataset objects on the head node and send them to remote workers via the object store.
+This method is inefficient for transferring large datasets and may also lead to serialization or ``FileNotFound`` errors.